 But, if at ANY point you hear 37signals being held up as the ultimate piece of evidence that confirms how an Agile (less planning) approach works, please smack them on the botty, sit this person down and explain the differences between running a business, developing products and delivering websites and web applications to clients!

-True for a 5 year business or product plan, not true for good web project plans.
+True for a 5-year business or product plan, not true for good digital project plans.
 Ok, let the lynching begin…